kmlawson/skills-in-transnational-history/seminars.md

 Please continue and complete the tutorials at [Mapping and GIS for Historians](http://transnationalhistory.net/mapping/tutorials/)

 Please attempt to install [Inkscape](https://inkscape.org/en/) on your laptop.
 Don't worry if this is unsuccessful but it will be nice if at least some students attend class with a functioning version.

 Have a look at the Wikipedia entry for [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics)

 Take a look at this example of a highly detailed SVG map:

 [Holy Roman Empire in 1648](https://upload.wikimedia.org/wikipedia/commons/7/7d/Holy_Roman_Empire_1648.svg)

 If you successfully installed Inkscape or have a copy of another SVG compatible graphics application, download and open the map in the application.

+**Reading**

+CORRIGAN Ch 4 "Inscribing the Past" Ch 7 "Spatializing and Analalyzing Digital Texts"

 **Reference Reading**